FMB Wheels

 Ford Explorer ST (2020–2024) Wheel Fitment Guide

-The 2020–2024 Ford Explorer ST is the first performance-tuned Explorer built on a rear-wheel-drive platform, powered by a twin-turbocharged 3.0L V6 making 400 horsepower.
-It came standard with 20-inch machined aluminum wheels, with 21-inch gloss black wheels available through the ST Street Pack — and an active enthusiast community that has spent years documenting exactly what fits, what rubs, and what the sweet spot looks like.
-This guide covers both OEM configurations in full and every verified aftermarket fitment the community has confirmed on this platform.
+The 2020-2024 Ford Explorer ST is the first performance-tuned Explorer built on the rear-wheel-drive U625 platform, powered by a twin-turbocharged 3.0L V6 making 400 horsepower.
+It came standard with 20-inch machined aluminum wheels, with 21-inch gloss black wheels available through the optional ST Street Pack — and an active enthusiast community that has spent years documenting exactly what fits, what rubs, and where the sweet spot sits.
+This guide covers both OEM configurations in full and every commonly documented aftermarket fitment for the platform.

 Factory Wheel & Tire Configurations